 Photo: Robert Whyte

-A narrow leaved form is often found in the flood plain areas of creeks and rivers where it becomes twisted and gnarled from inundation and battering by debris.
+Flowers are cream blossoms in terminal sprays in summer.
+The flowers are very attractive and covered with bees when they bloom.
+A narrow-leaved form is often found in the flood plain areas of creeks and rivers where it becomes twisted and gnarled from inundation and battering by debris.
 Its function in these environments is much the same as Waterhousea floribunda.

 Flowers closeup.
 Photo: Robert Whyte

-A popular garden plant, one of the larger trees commonly sold as Lilly Pillies in nurseries, coping with wet soils, cold conditions, sun or shade and light frost.
+Fresh seed taken from January to June.
+Soak for 24 hours to kill insect larvae.
+Sow directly.
+Germination in 1-8 weeks.
+A popular garden plant, one of the larger trees commonly sold as Lilly Pilly in nurseries, coping with wet soils, cold conditions, sun or shade and light frost.
 Seed germinates in 6-8 weeks, cuttings strike well.

 New foliage.
 Photo: Robert Whyte